 Signal

-A new Build-to-Rent proposal in Melbourne’s Arden precinct suggests capital continues to favour transit-linked, renewal-area rental projects even in a constrained and uncertain delivery environment.
+A new Build-to-Rent proposal in Melbourne’s Arden precinct suggests that capital continues to favour transit-linked, renewal-area rental projects even in a constrained and uncertain delivery environment.

 Why it matters